developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-3/guide/about/index.md

 * Spanish
 * Russian

-### New in Enterprise Keyboard 1.3
+### New in v1.3

-Enterprise Keyboard 1.3 now supports the Zebra ET51 and ET55 tablet devices running Android.
+Enterprise Keyboard 1.3 now supports the Zebra ET50 and ET55 tablet devices running Android.

 See the [download page](../download) for a complete list of supported devices.

-### Added in Enterprise Keyboard 1.2
+### Added in v1.2

 <b>A Calculator Mode</b> arranges numerical keys for input with financial apps:
 <img alt="" style="height:350px" src="calculator_mode.png"/>